When Should I See a Lawyer?

 Situations in which you should consider consulting a lawyer include:

 First, make sure the person you are considering hiring is an attorney.
-You can do this by going to The Florida Bar website at www.floridabar.org, and clicking on the “Find a Lawyer” button in on the blue bar at the top of the page.
-A web page will appear giving you spaces to fill in for the last and first name of the attorney.
-Once you hit “Search,” the attorney’s profile page will appear, listing address, Bar number and even areas of legal practice.
+You can do this by going to The Florida Bar homepage and clicking on the “Find a Lawyer” button in on the blue bar at the top of the page.
+Once you enter the requested information and hit “Search,” the attorney’s profile page will appear, listing address, Bar number and even areas of legal practice.
 If the person is not listed, make sure you are spelling the name correctly.
-If you have questions, call membership records at The Florida Bar at (850) 561-5832.
-If you believe the person is not an attorney but is claiming to be one, call The Florida Bar Unlicensed Practice of Law Department at (850) 561-5840.
+If you have questions, call membership records at The Florida Bar at 850-561-5832.
+If you think the person is not an attorney but is claiming to be one, call The Florida Bar Unlicensed Practice of Law Department at 850-561-5840.

 Make a careful search for your lawyer; it’s an important decision.
 Your goal should be to find a lawyer you are comfortable with as a person and as a professional.
 Many legal matters involve personal considerations, and your lawyer often will need to know confidential information about you, your family and your finances to be truly effective in serving you.